Winlock, Washington: Politics

-The city council for Winlock consists of 5 at-large, non-partisan members.
-The mayor, elected by the citizens of the city, also functions as Winlock's chief administrative officer.
+In the 2024 election, there were 8 votes cast for write-in candidates and 18 votes were tallied for Robert F. Kennedy Jr..

 Education

 Sports

 Winlock High School's football team won Class B state titles in 1955, 1958, and 1959.
 Since the 1920s, a senior player is chosen annually to receive the Otis Roundtree Award, named for a local resident who played for the Washington Huskies in the 1890s.

 Infrastructure

-State Route 505 begins in Winlock and runs east to Interstate 5 and beyond to the town of Toledo.
+State Route 505 begins in Winlock and runs east to Interstate 5 and beyond to the city of Toledo.
 State Route 603, a former state highway, continues north from Winlock to intersect with State Route 6 near Chehalis.

 The BNSF Railway's Seattle Subdivision, a double track railroad, runs through the middle of the town.
 Union Pacific and Amtrak trains also use these tracks.
 The nearest Amtrak station is Centralia.

 Winlock began constructing a fiber optic expansion of a regional broadband project in 2023.
 The initiative is led by a grant of $23.5 million from the Washington State Broadband Office with an additional $2.3 million from a regional communications company.
 Once completed, the broadband system will be owned by Lewis County.
 The venture was originally planned to be completed in 2024, but forecasted out to late 2026.